 Familiarity with the rudiments of music, such as scales, keys, signs and musical terms.
 A placement test in music theory and aural skills is required for entrance into the music major/minor.
 Information about the music theory placement test can be obtained from the department chair.

 Students with deficiencies in their primary instrument or voice shall study without credit until beginning college-level proficiency is obtained.
-Music majors are also required to take two years of piano.
-Students without at least basic ability in piano shall study piano without credit until such ability is obtained.

-Required courses for the B.A. or B.S. degree: Choral K-12
+Required courses for the B.A. or B.S. degree: Choral K-12 MUSIC COURSES

-MUSIC COURSES: